-This is why the model description language NMODL designates gna and ina as ASSIGNED variables, as opposed to the gating states, m, h, and n, which are termed STATE variables, i.e. the dependent variables of differential equations.
+This is why the model description language NMODL designates gna and ina as ASSIGNED variables, as opposed to the gating variables m, h, and n, which are the dependent variables in differential equations and are therefore termed STATE variables.

-Unfortunately, over time an abuse of notation has evolved in which STATE also refers to any variable that is an unknown quantity in a set of simultaneous algebraic equations, and ASSIGNED refers to any variable that is not a STATE or a PARAMETER (PARAMETERS can be meaningfully set by the user as constants throughout the simulation, e.g. gnabar).
-Nowadays, within a single model description, STATE just specifies which variables are the dependent variables of KINETIC schemes, algebraic equations in LINEAR and NONLINEAR blocks, or differential equations in DERIVATIVE blocks.
+Unfortunately, over time an abuse of notation has evolved so that STATE refers to any variable that is an unknown quantity in a set of equations, and ASSIGNED refers to any variable that is not a STATE or a PARAMETER (PARAMETERS can be meaningfully set by the user as constants throughout the simulation, e.g. qnabar).
+Currently, within a single model description, STATE just specifies which variables are the dependent variables of KINETIC schemes, algebraic equations in LINEAR and NONLINEAR blocks, or differential equations in DERIVATIVE blocks.
 Generally the number of STATES in a model description is equal to the number of equations.
-Thus, locally in a model description, the membrane potential v is never a dependent variable (there is no equation that solves for its value in the model description) and it cannot be meaningfully thought of as a user-specified value, so it is declared in the model descriptions as an ASSIGNED variable, despite its obvious status as a state variable at the level of the entire simulation.
-This abuse of the STATE concept also occurs in the linear circuit, where the potential at every node of the circuit is an unknown to be solved and therefore a STATE.
-However you should be aware that a resistive network does not add any differential equation to the system (although it adds algebraic equations) and so those additional dependent variables do not strictly need to be initialized.
+Thus, locally in a model description, the membrane potential v is never a dependent variable (the model description contains no equation that solves for its value) and it cannot be regarded as a user-specified value.
+Instead, it is declared in model descriptions as an ASSIGNED variable, even though it is obviously a state variable at the level of the entire simulation.
+This abuse of terminology also occurs in linear circuits, where the potential at every node is an unknown to be solved and therefore a STATE.
+However, a resistive network does not add any differential equation to the system (although it adds algebraic equations), so those additional dependent variables do not strictly need to be initialized.

-While state variables may be assigned any values whatever during initialization, in practice only a few general types of initialization are carried out.
-These are based on analogous experimental methods for preparing a system for stimulation, e.g. letting the system rest without experimental perturbation, or using a voltage clamp or constant injected current to hold the system at a defined membrane potential The idea is that the system should reach an unchanging steady state independent of previous history.
+While STATE variables may be assigned any values whatever during initialization, in practice only a few general categories of custom initialization are used.
+Some of these are analogous to experimental methods for preparing a system for stimulation, e.g. letting the system rest without experimental perturbation, or using a voltage clamp or constant injected current to hold the system at a defined membrane potential-the idea is that the system should reach an unchanging steady state independent of previous history.
 It is from this steady state that the simulation begins at time t = 0.
 When there is no steady state, as for oscillating or chaotic systems, whatever initialization is ultimately chosen will need to be saved in order to be able to reproduce the simulation.
 More complicated initializations involve finding parameters that meet certain conditions, such as what value of some parameter or set of parameters yields a steady state with a desired potential.
 Some initial conditions may not be physically realizable by any possible manipulations of membrane potential.
-For example, with hh channels the h gating state has a steady state of 1 at large hyperpolarized potentials and the n gating state has a steady state of 1 at large depolarized potentials.
+For example, with the hh model the h gating state has a steady state of 1 at large hyperpolarized potentials and the n gating state has a steady state of 1 at large depolarized potentials.
 It would therefore be impossible to reach a condition of h = 1 and n = 1 by controlling only voltage.